villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 ### <a name="advanced_techniques_currying"></a> Functions returning functions
 <div class="key-concept">
 ![Key concept][lambda]<span>Currying</span>
-<p>Currying is an often used technique in functional programming languages to translate functions with multiple parameters (arity of n where n > 1) into a sequence of functions that accept a single parameter (arity of 1).</p>
+<p>Currying is an often used technique in functional programming languages for translating functions with multiple parameters (arity of n where n > 1) into a sequence of functions that accept a reduced numbers of parameters (arity of n-1).</p>

 <p>The function returned from a curried function is called a *partially applied function*.
-A partially applied function is a function that has some of it's arguments replaced by values and is returned as a function with a smaller arity that the original function.</p>
+A partially applied function is a function that has some of it's arguments replaced by values and is returned as a function with a smaller arity compered to the original function.</p>

-<p>Currying is not built in to the Elixir core language, so we define a module for transforming functions.</p>
+<p>Currying is not built in to the Elixir core language, so we define approach the matter by defining a module for a transformational function, as in, defining a function that returns instances of a function</p>
 </div>

 ```elixir